3 for the price of 2! 🎁 Free delivery on all orders - Visit Our Shop!

 Waiting: If you took the test early, wait a few days and take it again. hCG levels rise rapidly in early pregnancy, and a negative result may be due to an early test.

-Symptom Monitoring : Continue to monitor pregnancy symptoms such as nausea, breast tenderness and lower abdominal pain.
-If these symptoms persist or intensify, consult a healthcare professional.
+Symptom Monitoring : Continue to monitor pregnancy symptoms such as nausea, tender breasts and lower abdominal pain.
+If these symptoms persist or intensify, consult a health care professional.

 Monitoring pregnancy symptoms such as nausea and lower abdominal pain.